ikappaki/basilisp-blender/README.md

 It will also creates an `.nrepl-port` file in the current working directory containing the port number it bound to.

 The return value is a function that you can call without arguments to shut down the server.
-Note that all nREPL client sessions must be closed before this function can succesfullyl shutdown the server.

 For a more convenient setup, you can specify to output `.nrepl-port` file to your Basilisp's project's root directory.
 This allows some Clojure editor extensions (such as [CIDER](https://docs.cider.mx/cider/index.html) or [Calva](https://calva.io/)) to automatically detect the port when `connect`'ing to the server: